 The iPhone 11 Pro and iPhone 11 Pro Max opt for a more sophisticated look.
 These phones use stainless steel for their frame, and the glass has a matte finish to it.
 Your color options are more staid here, though Apple does include a Midnight Green version alongside more traditional choices like Space Gray, Silver and Gold.

-Apple emphasized the durability of the iPhone 11 Pro and 11 Pro Max when it introduced those phones, one of the remaining things we're still planning on testing.
+Apple emphasized the durability of the iPhone 11 Pro and 11 Pro Max when it introduced those phones last fall.
 All three new iPhones boast IP68 dust- and water-resistance ratings, though not all IP68 ratings are apparently created equal.
 The iPhone 11 can survive a 30-minute dunk in up to 2 meters of water, while the Pro models can go a bit deeper to 4 meters.

 No matter which model you pick up, you're going to get a noticeable camera bump.
 It's precision milled to fit in with the rest of the phone, whether you've got an iPhone 11 or one of the Pro models in your hand.